Sponsored Students

 Student Responsibilities

 At the beginning of each term, students are responsible for reviewing the terms of the sponsorship, the charges billed to the sponsor, and the payments made by the sponsor.
 Students must pay any portion of the bill not covered by the sponsor as outlined in the third-party billing agreement.
 Students can check their student account balances and pay non-sponsored charges through the QuikPAY system, which is accessible via Student Services Online (SSOL).
-Students are also expected to keep their addresses current in Student Services Online (SSOL).

 Any changes to the sponsorship, or the sponsor's failure to meet the terms of the third-party agreement, should be reported via email to Student Financial Services.
 You can find our contact information below in the footer.